ray-project/ray/doc/source/rllib/key-concepts.rst

     See :ref:`here for a detailed description of how to use RL environments in RLlib <rllib-environments-doc>`.

 A reinforcement learning (RL) environment is a structured space where one or more agents interact and learn to achieve specific goals.
-It defines an observation space (the structure and shape of observable tensors at each timesteo), an action space (the available actions for the agents at each time step), a reward function, and the rules that govern the environment transitions.
+It defines an observation space (the structure and shape of observable tensors at each timestep), an action space (the available actions for the agents at each time step), a reward function, and the rules that govern the environment transitions.